egemenimre/satmad/docs/coordinates/trajectory.rst

 The :class:`.Trajectory` class initialised with an Astropy :class:`astropy.coordinates.SkyCoord` object to keep these discrete points of the trajectory.
-These discrete points can be retrieved by the :property:`.Trajectory.coord_list` property.
+These discrete points can be retrieved by the `coord_list` property.
 Once the trajectory is initialised, these points should *not* be changed, as the underlying interpolators will not be updated.
 Note that, the input discrete points should be representing a smooth and continuous trajectory to ensure a reliable and accurate interpolation.
 As such, any quasi-discontinuous motion (such as sharp turns or